tannyo/ajax.js/README.md

 **fn**

 Function.
-Optional.
+Required.
 Sets a function that runs on success or error.

 ### done(fn)

 **fn**

 Function.
-Optional.
+Required.
 Sets a function that runs on success.

 ### fail(fn)

 **fn**

 Function.
-Optional.
+Required.
 Sets a function that runs on error.

 ### then(fn_done, fn_fail)

 **fn_done**

 Function.
-Optional.
+Required.
 Sets a function that runs on success.

 **fn_fail**

 Function.
-Optional.
+Required.
 Sets a function that runs on error.

 ## Notes